 What Do Chipmunks Eat in the Wild?

-In the wild, chipmunks will eat pretty much anything that they can find.
+What do chipmunks eat in the wild?
+They will eat pretty much anything that they can find.
 As opportunistic omnivores, they will eat both plants and animal protein when it’s available.
 When it comes to plants some of the foods they eat most often include seeds, nuts, fruits, grains, and mushrooms.
 They particularly like nuts and will gather up acorns and pecans with relish.
 If food is scarce, chipmunks will also eat grasses, shoots, and roots in order to survive.
 Along with plant matter, they will also hunt for live prey.
 Some of their favorite prey includes insects and arthropods like worms, centipedes, and millipedes.
 Occasionally, wild chipmunks will also eat the eggs of birds or even baby birds themselves.
 Rarer still, they will occasionally prey on smaller rodents, frogs, and even snakes.
 Generally speaking, if an animal is smaller than a chipmunk and has an easy meal, a chipmunk will eat it.

 What Do Pet Chipmunks Eat?